 Throw away those ADSL microfilters!
 If you’re looking for a really cost-effective way to substantially increase your broadband speeds, then an ADSL faceplate (also known as a filtered faceplate) is it!
 It’s a real shame that so many broadband users are unaware of what an ADSL faceplate is, how easy it is to install, and the substantial impact it can have on broadband speeds.
 It really is a ‘must have’.
+Now that 95% of premises can access fibre broadband, please do check if higher speed services are available in your area.

 Say goodbye to conventional ADSL filtering!